 The Frontier Gambler is one of the most recognizable stock characters of the American West, usually portrayed as a gentlemanly southerner living outside of the law.
-Historically, gamblers were of both sexes, came from a variety of professions and class backgrounds, were of many different nationalities, and were part of a well-respected profession.
-As the west became increasingly populated and domesticated, the public perception of gambling changed to a negative one and led nearly all of the state and territorial legislatures to pass anti-gambling laws in and effort to “clean up” their towns.
+Historically, gamblers were of both sexes, came from various professions and class backgrounds, were of many different nationalities, and were part of a well-respected profession.
+As the west became increasingly populated and domesticated, the public perception of gambling changed negatively, leading nearly all state and territorial legislatures to pass anti-gambling laws to “clean up” their towns.
 The gambler continues to be a captivating figure in the imagery of the west, representing the openness of its society and invoking its association with risk-taking.

-Most western citizens considered gambling to be a respectable profession and those who chose to make a living doing it were respected members of society.
-“Gambling was not only the principal and best paying industry of the town at the time, but it was also reckoned among its most respectable,” wrote Bat Masterson in 1907.
-Professional gamblers ran their own games by renting a table at a gambling house and banking it with their own money.
-Because of this, many professional gamblers settled in one place and in order to be successful as an established businessman, a gambler needed cultivate a reputation for fairness and running a straight game.
+Most western citizens considered gambling a respectable profession, and those who chose to make a living doing it were respected members of society.
+“Gambling was not only the principal and best-paying industry of the town at the time, but it was also reckoned among its most respectable,” wrote Bat Masterson in 1907.
+Professional gamblers ran their games by renting a table at a gambling house and banking it with their own money.
+Because of this, many professional gamblers settled in one place.
+To be successful as an established businessman, a gambler needed to cultivate a reputation for fairness and running a straight game.
 These men were known as “sports” and did not drink, cheat, or swear, paid rent and licensing fees, encouraged customers to run up bar tabs, and did their best to act as historian Hubert Hoover Bancroft put it, “reputable and respectable merchants.”
 Bancroft distinguishes between three types of professional gamblers, the free-floating professional, the established legit, and the recreational gentleman.

-Cattle towns in Texas, Oklahoma, Kansas, and Nebraska became centers of gambling as well.
+Cattle towns in Texas, Oklahoma, Kansas, and Nebraska, became gambling centers.
 Thanks to the railroad and cattle industries, a great number of people worked in and around these towns and had plenty of money to wager.
 Abilene, Dodge City, Wichita, Omaha, and Kansas City all had an atmosphere that was convivial to gaming.
-Not surprisingly such an atmosphere also invited trouble and such towns also developed reputations as lawless and dangerous places.
+Not surprisingly, such an atmosphere also invited trouble, and such towns also developed reputations as lawless and dangerous places.

-Men were not the only ones who played at games of chance, women placed their bets as well and the sight of petticoats at the table was normal.
+Men were not the only ones who played at games of chance, women placed their bets, and the sight of petticoats at the table was regular.
 Many women played, dealt, or ran their own houses; this choice of profession offered them the opportunity to attain monetary independence and social stature.
 One of the most famous was Eleanore Dumont, known more crudely in her later years as “Madame Mustache.”
-Miss Dumont ran several different houses throughout her career in Nevada, Idaho, Montana, and South Dakota.
+Miss Dumont ran several different houses in Nevada, Idaho, Montana, and South Dakota.
 Another, Alice Ives, started gambling after the death of her husband.
 Known more popularly as Poker Alice, she was a readily recognized figure in the west for her nearly 40-year-long career.
-Kitty LeRoy made use of her sex appeal and flamboyant personality as well as great gambling ability to become a force of nature in Deadwood.
-She had multiple husbands and did not hesitate to get rid of men once she tired of them.
-Perhaps they were lucky because Kitty also had a reputation for shooting men as well.
+Kitty LeRoy made use of her sex appeal and flamboyant personality as well as excellent gambling ability to become a force of nature in Deadwood.
+She had multiple husbands and did not hesitate to get rid of men once she was tired of them.
+Perhaps they were lucky because Kitty also had a reputation for shooting men.

 Gamblers preferred fast-paced games allowed them an opportunity to turn a profit quickly.
-Faro was the most popular game of the time and was known as the king of all games.
+Faro was the most popular game and was known as the king of all games.
 It was not the only game people played, and monte, Vingt-et-Un (twenty-one), roulette, chuck-a-luck were all popular ways to take a risk.
 Poker was not initially popular because of its slow pace but gradually increased in popularity as time went on.
-Not all games required playing cards; dice games such as craps were common as were games involving a wheeled device, such as roulette or hazard.
-Saloons and gaming tables were not the only places to bet however, and westerners had a well-deserved reputation of being willing to bet on anything.
+Not all games required playing cards; dice games such as craps were common, as were games involving a wheeled device, such as roulette or hazard.
+However, saloons and gaming tables were not the only places to bet, and westerners had a well-deserved reputation of being willing to bet on anything.
 Horse races became an enormously popular means of wagering, and foot races and boxing matches provided a similar opportunity.
-Fights between animals were popular as well, whether cockfighting, dogfights, or even a panther vs. bear battle.
+Fights between animals were popular, whether cockfighting, dogfights, or even a panther vs. bear battle.

 The popular stereotype of the frontier gambler presents a tall, thin male wearing a mustache.
-He is well groomed and wears a tailored suit, usually of black.
-Frequently having a southern background, the frontier gambler is presented as a gentlemen in manner and custom and is concerned with maintaining his honor.
-The gambler possesses a calm demeanor and is cool under pressure, but when crossed instantly becomes a cold-blooded killer.
+He is well-groomed and wears a tailored suit, usually of black.
+Frequently having a southern background, the frontier gambler is presented as a gentleman in manner and custom and is concerned with maintaining his honor.
+The gambler possesses a calm demeanor and is cool under pressure, but when crossed, instantly becomes a cold-blooded killer.